coreagile/prevayler-clj/README.md

 ## Files

-Prevayler's default file name is "journal" but you can pass in your own file.
+Prevayler's default file name is `journal` but you can pass in your own file.
 Prevayler-clj will create and write to it like this:

 ### journal
 Contains the state at the moment your system was last started, followed by all events since.
 Serialization is done using [Nippy](https://github.com/ptaoussanis/nippy).